Puguix/Ensimag-projects/README.md

 Small project in Analyse and object oriented software conception

+# Better Than Yesterday

+A web project in react native and node.
+I made a social media designed to motivate people improving in all aspects in life.

 ### CEP

 Processor design and operation project in VHDL where we implemented some CPU instructions.